-After two years of negotiations, the United States and China have signed an agreement, easing tensions in the ongoing the pact would be “transformative” for the US economy.
+After two years of negotiations, the United States and China have signed an agreement, easing tensions in the ongoing trade war.
+US President Donald Trump said the pact would be “transformative” for the US economy.
 “Together we are righting the wrongs of the past and delivering a future of economic justice and security for American workers, farmers and families,” Trump said.

 According to the deal, the majority of the border taxes remain in place, with most tariff removals likely to be done in phase two which is expected after the US presidential elections in November 2020.